Dr Natalia Yakovleva

 - international business, FDI in emerging markets

-- Tom Drake "Rethinking stakeholder salience amplification towards marginalised stakeholder groups: The case of Columbia's pipeline industry and Aboriginal communities"
+- Tom Drake "Rethinking stakeholder salience amplification towards marginalised stakeholder groups: The case pipeline industry and Aboriginal communities in Canada"

-- Julian Riano "CSR in the constructio industry"
+- Julian Riano "CSR in the construction industry"

 LBS8045 International Business Environment - PG module